-In front of "Casa Amatller", next to (Gaudi's) "Casa Batllo", 41 Passeig de Gràcia, 08007 Barcelona.
-"Passeig de Gracia" metro stop, on lines L4 (yellow) and L3 (green), is few minutes walk away, but please keep in mind that this metro stop has several exits and that there's a train station with the same name a few blocks farther.
+In front of "Casa Amatller", next to (Gaudí's) "Casa Batllo", 41 Passeig de Gràcia, 08007 Barcelona.
+"Passeig de Gracia" metro stop, on lines L4 (yellow) and L3 (green), is few minutes walk away, but please keep in mind that this metro stop has several exits and that there's a train station with the same name a few blocks away

-- Please note that the rooftop terrace of Casa Batllo or Towers of Sagrada Familia might not be accessible during a rain/heavy wind.
+- Please note that the rooftop terrace of Casa Batllo or Towers of Sagrada Familia might not be accessible during heavy rain/wind

 - Please note for Sagrada Familia: Respectful clothing is required.
 There will be a security check before entering the site.
 Backpacks need to be checked before accessing the towers.
-For security reasons wheelchairs, baby strollers, persons with reduced mobility, pregnant women & children under 6 years old are not allowed to climb the towers.
-Children under 16 years must be accompanied by an adult.
+For security reasons wheelchairs, baby strollers, persons with reduced mobility, pregnant women and children under 6 years old are not allowed to climb the towers.
+Children under 16 years must be accompanied by an adult

 - Please remember that the attire must be appropriate for the Cathedral visit.
 Both men and women are asked to wear clothing that covers at least the shoulders and knees.
 Walks cannot be held responsible for denied entry due to improper dress.